 Amazon S3, MS Azure and Google Cloud Storage Pricing Comparison

 When it comes to choosing professional cloud storage, pricing may become the deciding point.
-To help you better navigate on the ever-changing cloud storage market, we prepared a short article comparing prices for three of the most popular solutions: Microsoft Azure, Google Storage, and Amazon S3 cloud storage services.
+To help you better navigate the ever-changing cloud storage market, we prepared a short article comparing prices for three of the most popular solutions: Microsoft Azure, Google Storage, and Amazon S3 cloud storage services.

 How to Back Up Amazon EC2 Instances